MCS-Quantum/GOAT.jl/docs/src/core/DataStructures.md

-# Details on the ControllableSystem Struct
+# Details on the primary data structures

 something